tylertitsworth/5th-age-srd/Classes/Druid.md

 **Triggering Roll:** Natural odd hit

 **Effect:** You can heal using a recovery.
-Add twice your Wisdom modifier (x3 at 8th level) to the amount healed.
+Add twice your Wisdom modifier (thrice at 8th level) to the amount healed.

 ###### Adventurer Feat